 For instance, you aren’t going to set up a face-to-face meeting with an unqualified lead.
 Nor are you going to send an impersonal email to somebody reviewing your proposal.
 Depending on their stage in the sales cycle, each lead requires a unique set of rules.

 You Can’t Improve What You Don’t Measure

 The sales cycle helps you pinpoint what’s working and what’s not.
-Using a CRM like SAP Digital CRM, you can view simple visual reports on how your sales are progressing, and how (and why) sales were lost.
+Using a CRM like Pipedrive, you can view simple visual reports on how your sales are progressing, and how (and why) sales were lost.

 If you notice any particular trends – like most sales are getting lost in the evaluation stage, or one of your employees is qualifying leads too easily – you can address them strategically.
 Similarly, if one of your employees is doing a great job, you can determine why and then roll those same tactics out to your entire team.

 Over time, your sales cycle is likely to be revised and rewritten as you continue to test new strategies.
-The key is that by measuring what’s happening at each step of the sales cycle using a CRM, you can use the information to constantly update and improve your sales process over time.
+By measuring what’s happening at each step of the sales cycle using a CRM like Pipedrive, you can use the information to constantly update and improve your sales process over time.